Brain Health as a Driver of Global Prosperity:

 Brain disorders currently cost the global economy over $3.5 trillion annually, impacting workforce productivity, health systems, and long-term development.
 As G20 nations face aging populations, shifting labor dynamics, and rising non-communicable diseases, coordinated action on brain health is no longer optional—it is essential to preserving economic growth and societal well-being.

-This convening will feature insights from the upcoming DAC Nature Medicine publication, Strategic Framework for Strengthening Brain Health and Economic Resilience.
+This convening will feature insights from the DAC Nature Medicine publication, Strategic Framework for Strengthening Brain Health and Economic Resilience.
 The framework presents globally scalable, lifespan-based strategies—spanning early childhood, education, workforce health, and digital innovation—designed to reduce cognitive decline and protect economic potential.

 Brain health is not just a healthcare issue; it is a strategic lever for economic stability and sustainable development across the G20 and beyond.